 MapReduceIndexerTool is a MapReduce batch job driver that creates a set of Solr index shards from a set of input files and writes the indexes into HDFS in a flexible, scalable, and fault-tolerant manner.
-Using GoLive, MapReduceIndexerTool also supports merging the output shards into a set of live customer-facing Solr servers, typically a SolrCloud.
-The following sample steps demonstrate these capabilities.
+Using GoLive, MapReduceIndexerTool also supports merging the output shards into a set of live customer-facing Solr servers.
+The following steps demonstrate these capabilities.